Registration Is Now Closed

 - Trustworthiness (emunah)

-Master teachers Rabbi Marc Margolius and Rabbi Lisa Goldstein will expertly guide you each step of the way through establishing a tikkun middot practice that can support you in:
+Expert teachers Rabbi Marc Margolius and Rabbi Lisa Goldstein, together with Rabbi Tamara Cohen, Kohenet (Hebrew Priestess) Keshira haLev Fife, and Rabbi Aaron Weininger, will expertly guide you each step of the way through establishing a tikkun middot practice that can support you in:

 - Growing in self-awareness and gain better insight into your deeper motivations and habitual patterns